 To learn more, contact Adrien Redford, Audience Engagement Coordinator, at email@example.com.

-The Big Sing California is supported by a grant from The James Irvine Foundation, with additional funding provided by the California Arts Council, and the City of Los Angeles Department of Cultural Affairs.
+The Big Sing California is supported by a grant from The James Irvine Foundation, with additional funding provided by the Los Angeles County Arts Commission.

 Eric Whitacre, master of ceremonies